SpencerOdom/Facial-Asymmetry-Project/README.md

 - Computes an overall asymmetry score (in pixels) indicating degree of facial asymmetry
 - Visualizes deviations with color-coded overlays for easy interpretation

+8/9/25
+- Added additional notebook that includes:
+     - Welcome screen
+     - Live camera feed
+     - Prompts when the user has not aligned their face with the camera
+     - countdown timer and snapshot feature
+     - Asymmetry score evaluation

+Needs much improvement, but a good base to work from.
+My camera quality/ lighting hinders performance, but it's realistic to what users have at home.

+Future Updates:
+To help offset potential lighting/environmental factors, I will add additional pairs of symmetrical points to use in calculating the final asymmetry score, taken from the user's face.

 ---

 ## 🛠️ Technologies Used